Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Theory

-Figure \ref{fig:17} provides a speculative depiction of cross-sectional BL development at four equally spaced locations within the film, from tail ($\chi=0$) to nose ($\chi=\lB$) for $\chi=\zeta+\xi$ where $\xi$ is a small distance.
-Evidently, there is an inverse relationship (with respect to $\chi$) between gas-liquid interfacial area and BL extent $\delta$ in that long bubble nose and tail are exposed to the thickest and thinnest segments of BL, respectively.
+Figure \ref{fig:17} provides a speculative depiction of cross-sectional BL development at four equally spaced locations within the film region of a partially-centred long bubble, from tail ($\chi=0$) to nose ($\chi=\lB$) for $\chi=\zeta+\xi$ where $\xi$ is a small distance.
+Evidently, there is an axially-inverse relationship between gas-liquid interfacial area and BL extent $\delta$ in that long bubble nose and tail are exposed to the thickest and thinnest segments of BL, respectively.
 Thus, as illustrated visually, the tendency of side-wall BL growth to reduce contact-area is minimal at the bubble nose; and, since detachment first occurs at $\chi=\lB$, film BL configuration is, seemingly, conducive to centring mechanism transmission.
 Further, as mentioned earlier, it is crucial to realize that an environment of inner/outer film layer separateness is needed only momentarily, for centring can manifest and then by maintained\textemdash by different mechanisms\textemdash while BL growth extinguishes the outer flow.

 Primarily explored thus far is a temporal snapshot at which long bubble tail aligns with BL origin: $\chi=\zeta$.
 To comprehend the dynamical landscape for all times, the relationship between $\chi$ and $\zeta$ must be solidified.
-Here, an initial time $t=0$ is defined in reference to the most upstream genesis of a coherent turbulent mixing region for a singular, arbitrary unit-cell, such that a cumulative stretch of a slug region, less its mixing zone, and a film region passes for $\chi$ and $\zeta$ to align; or,
+Here, an initial time $t=0$ is defined in reference to the most upstream genesis of a coherent turbulent mixing region for a singular, arbitrary unit-cell, such that a cumulative stretch of a slug region, less its mixing zone, and a film region pass for $\chi$ and $\zeta$ to align; or,

 where $\tB$, $\ts$ and $\tm$ are times-of-passage for film (long bubble), slug and mixing regions.
 Dynamical configurations at $t=0$ and $t =\ts-\tm+\tB$ are both depicted in figure \ref{fig:18} wherein, for the former, the unit-cell of interest is not yet in the observational frame.
 From the above definition of $\chi=\zeta$, it stands that